MatMasIt/notesArchive/latest/Inglese/2021/ottobre/lunedì_04/13_03_00/appunti.md

 * Adulthood

 are needed  for development
+They coexist
+==Theory of the complementary opposites==

+He also thinks this for

+* good & evil
+* town & countriside
+* sweet animals & dangerous animals

-Wordsworth on the other and t
+Wordsworth on the other hand thinks
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyODA0MDYyMSwxMDY2NzcwMDMwXX0=
+eyJoaXN0b3J5IjpbNTA4OTMxNiwxMDY2NzcwMDMwXX0=
 -->